PEDIATRIC CARDIAC ANESTHESIA LEARNING

 - Li Ka Shing

-- Facilitators: John Dykes, Paul Shuttleworth, Ozzie Jahadi, Tristan Margetson, Justin Sleasman, Jenna Murray, Cora Lou Dela Cruz, Sami Kollman, Emma Xi Li, Manchula Navaratnam
+- Facilitators: John Dykes, Michael Alice Moga, Emma Xi Li, Ozzie Jahadi, Tristan Margetson, Justin Sleasman, Cora Lou Dela Cruz, Andrea Fasbinder, Samantha Rhymer, Manchula Navaratnam

 HM3